hubert44/Bitnine_Apache_AGE_1/README.md

 To compile and run the code, pull this repo.
 Then compile the fibonacci file using a C compiler such as gcc.
-By running in bash or terminal in the directory it is saved : gcc -o fibonacci.c
+By running in bash or terminal in the directory it is saved : gcc -o fibonacci.c Then run the file executable by running ./{name of folder saved in}